Abarim Publications' online Biblical Hebrew Dictionary

 Female infertility appears to have been rampant (Sarah, Rachel, Rebekah, Hannah and Elizabeth where all initially infertile) and all these considerations logically gave rise to the function of surrogate mother: someone who produced a child to go on the record of the employing wife.
-Since in Europe until the early 20th century, women were considered much lower than men and barely worthy of social, psychological or medial attention, this surrogate-mother principle isn't considered much in theological literature but in fact it's the counterpart of the openly discussed Levirate law (Deuteronomy 25:5-10).
+Since in Europe until the early 20th century, women were considered much lower than men and barely worthy of social, psychological or medical attention, this surrogate-mother principle isn't considered much in theological literature but in fact it's the counterpart of the openly discussed Levirate law (Deuteronomy 25:5-10).

-At this remove we can not be wholly certain about further details of this surrogate-motherhood procedure, but onlookers would have readily observed that not the mistress but rather her maid had been impregnated.
+At this remove we cannot be wholly certain about further details of this surrogate-motherhood procedure, but onlookers would have readily observed that not the mistress but rather her maid had been impregnated.
 And because a maid's sudden pregnancy would surely be construed as the result of the husband's dalliances, which in turn could be detrimental to social stability and leave the child with very little inherent respectability, the surrogate-mother endeavor was most likely played out via all kinds of ostentatious rituals, show, announcements and celebrations.

-Sexual shyness is a modern cultural norm and didn't exist back then — what Isaac's publically "playing" with Rebekah entailed the story doesn't specify (Genesis 26:8), but it prompted Abimelech to exclaim: 'why, you two are married!'
-(26:9) — and several sources from slightly younger ages report that servants commonly stood by during their owners' lovemaking.
+Sexual shyness is a modern cultural norm and didn't exist back then — what Isaac's publicly "playing" with Rebekah entailed the story doesn't specify (Genesis 26:8), but it prompted Abimelech to exclaim: 'why, you two are married!'
+(Genesis 26:9) — and several sources from slightly younger ages report that servants commonly stood by during their owners' lovemaking.
 Old world society was held together by social norms, rather than by exhaustive regulation as our dissociated modern world is, and jealousy the way we know it wouldn't dawn on anyone.
 Ergo, as the birth of the surrogate child would apparently occur 'on the knees' of the mistress (Genesis 30:3), it stands to reason that the conception of this child would also be achieved 'on the knees' of the mistress.
 Either way, the surrogate mother was not the husband's plaything but would normally remain a domestic tool in the care of the mistress (Genesis 16:6).